Skip to main content

 Educational content about your niche

-The hair salon that posts "3 things that are secretly damaging your hair" gets more engagement than the one that posts another finished hairstyle.
-The plumber who explains "why your water bill might be higher than it should be" gets saved, shared, and bookmarked.
+The salon that posts "3 things secretly damaging your hair" gets more engagement than one posting another finished style.
+The plumber who explains "why your water bill might be higher than it should be" gets saved and shared.

 Instagram's head Adam Mosseri has said repeatedly that Reels are the platform's primary growth format.
-The algorithm pushes Reels to non-followers through the Explore page and the Reels tab.
-That makes them the only content type that can reliably put you in front of people who've never heard of you.
+The algorithm pushes Reels to non-followers through Explore and the Reels tab, so they're the only content type that reliably puts you in front of people who've never heard of you.

-Data from Socialinsider across 15 million+ Reels shows that Reels get 30.81% reach rate (as a percentage of followers), compared to 13.14% for static images.
-That's 2.3x the visibility for every post.
-Over a year of posting, that gap is enormous.
+Data from Socialinsider across 15 million+ Reels shows Reels get a 30.81% reach rate (as a share of followers) versus 13.14% for static images.
+That's 2.3x the visibility per post, and over a year that gap is enormous.

-You don't need to do trending dances.
-You don't need transitions or effects.
-A simple Reel showing your product being made, your space being set up, or a quick tip relevant to your niche works.
+You don't need trending dances, transitions, or effects.
+A simple Reel of your product being made or a quick niche tip works.
 Keep it under 30 seconds.
-Make the first 3 seconds count - 65% of people who watch the first 3 seconds will watch at least 10.
-Use text overlays because most people watch without sound.
+Make the first 3 seconds count: 65% of people who watch the first 3 seconds watch at least 10.
+Add text overlays, because most people watch without sound.

-The posting schedule for people who actually run businesses
+A posting schedule for people who run businesses

-If you can manage 3-4 posts per week (and that's plenty), here's a rotation that covers every content pillar.
+If you can manage 3-4 posts a week (that's plenty), here's a rotation that covers every pillar.

-Monday: Behind-the-scenes content (Reel or carousel)Wednesday: Educational tip or industry insight (Reel or single image with a strong caption)Friday: Customer spotlight, testimonial, or product featureWeekend (optional): Casual, personality-driven content - your team, your workspace, something that happened that week
+Monday: Behind-the-scenes (Reel or carousel)Wednesday: Educational tip or industry insight (Reel or single image with a strong caption)Friday: Customer spotlight, testimonial, or product featureWeekend (optional): Casual, personality-driven content: your team, your workspace, something that happened

 The key word is rotation.
-You're not reinventing the wheel every week.
-You're cycling through four buckets.
-Monday is always behind-the-scenes.
-Wednesday is always educational.
+You're cycling through four buckets, not reinventing the wheel weekly.
 The content changes, but the type is predictable, which makes planning faster.

-Batch your content creation.
-Spend 90 minutes once a week taking photos, recording quick Reels, and writing captions.
-Then schedule everything in advance so you're not scrambling to post every day.
-This single habit is the line between businesses that post consistently and businesses that post for two weeks, go silent for a month, and then wonder why Instagram "doesn't work."
+Batch the work.
+Spend 90 minutes once a week shooting photos, recording Reels, and writing captions, then schedule everything in advance.
+This one habit separates the businesses that post consistently from the ones that go quiet for a month and decide Instagram "doesn't work."

-Stories should go up daily if possible.
-They don't need to be polished.
-A quick snap of your day, a poll asking customers what they want to see, a countdown to a sale or event.
-Stories for business keep you visible at the top of people's feeds without the production effort of a grid post.
-Think of Stories as keeping the lights on in your storefront window.
+Stories should go up daily if you can.
+No polish needed: a quick snap, a poll, a countdown to a sale.
+They keep you at the top of feeds without the effort of a grid post: the lights on in your storefront window.

 Most small businesses use maybe 20% of what Instagram offers.
-These features cost nothing and drive real results.
+These five cost nothing and drive real results.

 DMs are your sales channel

 Over 150 million people message businesses on Instagram every month, according to Meta.
-For service businesses especially, the sale happens in DMs.
-Someone sees your Reel, visits your profile, and sends a message asking about pricing or availability.
+For service businesses, the sale often happens in DMs: someone sees your Reel, visits your profile, and asks about pricing.
+Reply within an hour and you convert; reply the next day and you lose.
+Set up Quick Replies for common questions (pricing, hours, booking links).
+Treat every DM like someone walking into your shop.

 Highlights are your mobile website

 Organize your best Stories into Highlights: Menu, Pricing, Reviews, FAQ, Portfolio, Before & After.
-For many small businesses, especially ones without a website, your Instagram Highlights effectively are your website for mobile users.
+For many small businesses without a website, Highlights effectively are the website on mobile.
+Figure out what someone needs before they buy, then make it one tap from your profile.

-If you're a local business, tag your location on every post without exception.
-Sprout Social's data shows that posts with location tags get measurably higher engagement because they appear in location-based search results.
-When someone searches "coffee near me" or taps a location on a tagged post, your content shows up.
+If you're local, tag your location on every post.
+Sprout Social's data shows posts with location tags get higher engagement because they appear in location-based search.
+When someone searches "coffee near me," your content shows up.
+It's the simplest, most underused growth tactic for local businesses: two seconds, and it compounds.

 Instagram ads on a small business budget